Clearing thresholds under EMIR Regulation and Regulatory Technical Standards on OTC derivatives

 - The current Commodity, FX and Interest rate thresholds are exceeded by a small and consistent number of NFC groups (around 10 groups per asset class representing a few hundreds of counterparties).
 In addition, non-financial counterparties exceeding the clearing threshold (NFC+) represent only a small portion of the total NFC volumes (between 2% and 10% depending on the asset class).

-As regards calculating the non-hedging positions in OTC derivatives to be compared to the values of the clearing threshold an ambiguity arose whether non-financial counterparties are allowed to take into account any netting effect.
+As regards the calculating of the non-hedging positions in OTC derivatives to be compared to the clearing threshold an ambiguity appeared whether the non-financial counterparties are able to benefit from any netting effect.

 Finally, non-financial counterparties were allowed to net their OTC trades when computing the clearing thresholds, however, under very strict conditions described in OTC Question 3(e) of the ESMA Q&A on the implementation of EMIR.